 Leaders in Law and Beyond

-Women serve in a number of our key governance positions, including Finance Partner, chair of the Diversity & Inclusion and Recruiting Committees, and primary relationship partner for many of our largest clients.
+Women serve in a number of our key governance positions, including Finance Partner, chair of the Diversity, Equity & Inclusion and Recruiting Committees, and primary relationship partner for many of our largest clients.

 Davis Polk women go on to do extraordinary things.
 They can be found in the most senior positions in government and the business world, as well as in an array of leading roles in academia and philanthropy.